satvikreddy/code-leveling/app/learn/design-patterns-using-typescript/5-adapter/content/readme.md

 - [postgress-adapter.ts](postgress-adapter.ts)
 - [mysql-adapter.ts](mysql-adapter.ts)

-The differences in packages and query syntax are hidden inside the adapters.
+The differences in packages and query syntax are inside the specific adapters.

 ## Usage